-If it is discovered that a claimant incorrectly received Universal Credit whilst in prison (but is now released and the claim is still open), the assessment periods where the claimant was ineligible are reduced to nil.
+If it is identified that a claimant incorrectly received Universal Credit whilst in prison but is now:

+- released

+- had entitlement both before and after the prison term

+- the claim is still open.

-Before an overpayment decision can be made, a closed period supersession decision is required for the period when the claimant was in prison.
+A closed period supersession decision is required for the period when the claimant was in prison.